"I am in the fortunate position that the Academy organises a lot of conferences in my area of interest and research"

 I am in the fortunate position that the Academy organises a lot of conferences in my area of interest and research, so I often draw inspiration for further research from the conferences.
 I think it is very important that you manage your time well and are interested in the area you are researching.
 It makes the work much easier because you enjoy it.

-The CEA supports us in a lot of things that can help our careers.
-Whether it's LLM programmes, summer schools, or attending national/foreign conferences - the range of opportunities is wide.
+CEA UM supports us in many ways that can help advance our careers.
+Whether it is LL.M. programmes, summer schools, or participation in domestic and international conferences, the range of opportunities is broad.
 The Academy also supports us in language learning.
-Many of us learn several languages at the same time.
-Colleagues who do not speak Hungarian also have the opportunity to learn Hungarian.
+Many of us study several foreign languages at the same time, and colleagues who do not speak Hungarian have the opportunity to learn the Hungarian language as well.

 What is it like to live in Budapest?